I've Captured Dozens of U of T Weddings — Here's What You Need to Know

 Trinity College Chapel is one of the prettiest and most historic wedding spots on campus.
 Its high ceilings, stained glass, and old-school stone buildings create a classic background for wedding vows.
 Nearby Seeley Hall is a fancy place for parties, cocktail hours, or indoor photos.

-For photo tips, lighting info, and a guide to Trinity College Chapel weddings, check out our Trinity Chapel wedding photo tips.
+For photo tips, lighting info, and a guide to Trinity College Chapel weddings, check out our Trinity Chapel wedding photos

 Photo Considerations When Marrying at U of T